VyshnaviVunnamatla/VyshnaviVunnamatla/README.md

 I'm a student with a passion for  Data Science and Machine Learning
 - 👀 I’m currently working on a Black Coffer Data Extraction and Text Analysis
 - 🌱 I’m currently learning machine learning techniques
-- 💞️ I’m looking to collaborate on machine learning projects
+- 💞️ I’m looking to collaborate on data science and machine learning projects
 - 📫 How to reach me vyshnavivunnamatla.2105@gmail.com

 - ### Skills